 Creating Community Changemakers

-The UK’s only Blended Learning Community for Self-Directed Teenagers
+The UK’s only Blended Learning Community for Self-Directed Tweens and Teens

 The Academy of Play is running the UK’s first blended self-directed learning community.
 We run a year long programme developing the skills in passionate young people to become changemakers in their local community.